 - 6 or 6:30pm Dinner

-During the summer, LDVs will be informed about events and announcements at our 8:45am morning meetings.
+During the summer, Living Dharma participants will be informed about events and announcements at our 8:45am morning meetings.
 In the winter we come together for weekly Tuesday meetings.
-Additionally, the Volunteer Coordinator will keep you posted about events via the community board and emails.
+Additionally, the Living Dharma Program Coordinator will keep you posted about events via the community board and emails.

 Due to our remote location, some cell phone company services do not work on the land.
-Therefore, landline phones are made available to volunteers in cases of emergency.
+Therefore, landline phones are made available in cases of emergency.

 Note: USPS does not deliver to our physical address.